Wynntils/Antiope/README.md

 Finally, download [Discord's native library](https://discord.com/developers/docs/game-sdk/sdk-starter-guide) and extract it to ``./discord_game_sdk/``.
 You should be using v3.2.1 (or other compatible version) as v2.5.6 does not have ARM support.

-The CMake build system is integrated in Maven, so just execute to following command to build and install the Java and native library:
+The CMake build system is integrated in Maven, so just execute the following command.
 ```shell script
 mvn clean install
 ```
+The output dll/so/dylib files will be placed in the `target/native` directory.
+For convenience, you can run `copy-natives.sh` to copy them to `src/main/resources/native`.

 ## Usage